-A more commonly used alternative that is recommended by this plan is to create voluntary incentive programs that encourage developers to include affordable units through rewards such as additional density bonuses, expedited permitting processes, and fee waivers or reductions.
-Affordable housing incentives are most often tied to the dedication of a percentage of residential floor area as rental housing affordable to households with incomes up to 80 percent of the area median income (AMI).
-Developers that provide the 20 percent affordable housing units, for example, could be granted a two-story increase to the maximum allowable building height.
-Similarly, expedited review/permitting processes including the reduction or elimination of permitting fees or granting administrative rather than discretionary approval processes (i.e. those that require a public hearing with the Planning and Zoning Commission) could be offered.
+A more commonly used alternative that is recommended by this Plan is to create voluntary incentive programs that encourage developers to include affordable units through rewards such as expedited permitting processes and fee waivers or reductions.
+Affordable housing incentives are most often tied to the dedication of a percentage of residential floor area as rental housing affordable to households with incomes up to 80 percent of the area median income.
+Expedited review/permitting processes including the reduction or elimination of permitting fees or granting administrative rather than discretionary approval processes (i.e. those that require a public hearing with the Planning and Zoning Commission) could be offered.